September 06, 2018

 The first case of hyper IgE syndrome was described in the medical literature in 1966.
 The physicians termed the disorder Job syndrome after the biblical character of Job who was covered in boils and sores over his entire body.

-A diagnosis of AD-HIES is made based upon a thorough clinical evaluation, especially a detailed patient history and identification of characteristic findings.
+A diagnosis of AD-HIES is made based upon a thorough clinical evaluation, especially a detailed patient history and identification of characteristic findings by a physician with experience with the syndrome.
 Laboratory studies that may aid in a diagnosis include blood tests that demonstrate elevated levels of IgE in the blood and elevated levels of certain white blood cells known as eosinophils (eosinophilia).
 IgE levels may drop to normal or near normal levels in adulthood and, therefore, normal IgE levels in an adult do not necessarily rule out a diagnosis of AD-HIES.

 A scoring system was devised by researchers at the National Institutes of Health (NIH) to aid in making a diagnosis of AD-HIES.
-Genetic tests revealing a STAT3 mutation confirms the diagnosis.
-Absence of such mutation does not rule out the diagnosis of AD-HIES.
+Genetic tests revealing a STAT3 mutation confirms the diagnosis in some 60% of cases.
+Hence, absence of such mutation does not rule out the diagnosis of AD-HIES.

 The treatment of AD-HIES is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, internists for adults, dermatologists, dental specialists, immunologists, orthopedists, and other health care professionals may need to systematically and comprehensively plan treatment.

 The mainstay for treatment of individuals with AD-HIES is preventative (prophylactic) antibiotic therapy against bacterial infection.
-Common antibiotic medications (e.g., anti-staphylococcal agents) used to treat individuals with AD-HIES include dicloxacillin (flucloxacillin in may European countries) or cotrimoxazole.
-In severe infections, recombinant interferon g subcutaneously may be give. as an adjunctive treatment.
+Common antibiotic medications (e.g., anti-staphylococcal agents) used to treat individuals with AD-HIES include dicloxacillin (flucloxacillin in many European countries) or cotrimoxazole.
+In severe infections, recombinant interferon-gamma subcutaneously may be given as an adjunctive treatment.

 Some affected individuals may require therapy for mucocutaneous candidiasis such as fluconazole or itraconazole, which are anti-fungal drugs.
 Surgical drainage of existing skin lesions, followed by a regimen of antibiotic therapy may be required in some cases.
 Topical steroids and moisturizing creams may also be used to treat skin lesions.